CypherSignal/vscode-external-app-debug/README.md

 ## Using the retrorom-debug extension

 * Install the **retrorom-debug** extension in VS Code.

-TODO: will need a build step (should this only be discussed?)
+* Go into VS Code's Settings, and under "Extensions > RetroROM Debug" set the emulator you want to launch your ROM with
-* Switch to the debug viewlet and press the gear dropdown.
+* Switch to the Debug viewlet and press the gear dropdown.
-* Select the debug environment "ROM Debug".
+* Select the debug environment "RetroROM Debug"
+* Optionally, update the "program" part of the configuration to point to your generated ROM file
-* Press the green 'play' button to start debugging.
+* Press the green 'play' button to start debugging

 TODO: description of what you can do from here.
 Set breakpoints, step, run.
 What else?